MDS-2024-Labs/project-step-1-nevererror20/quizzing.md

 **Methods**
 1. `__init__()`: Initialize a new instance of the class with basic attributes.

 2. `start_quiz(questions)`: Start a new quiz session and reset the state of quiz.
-The questions used for the quiz are generated from question manager.
+The questions used for the quiz are generated from question manager.<br>
    *Parameters*:<br>
    `questions`: A list of questions selected for this quiz.